valkey-io/valkey-glide/examples/python/README.md

 ```

 ## Run
-To run the example or any other Python application utilizing Babushka, activate the virtual environment that created by the 'Build' stage:
+To run the example or any other Python application utilizing GLIDE for Redis, activate the virtual environment that created by the 'Build' stage:
 ```
 cd examples/python
 source .env/bin/activate